Should I Become a Certified Event Planner?

 Complete an internship.
 Some programs may require students to complete internships.
 Internships help you gain hands-on experience in the field and acquire a greater understanding of the event planning process.

 Many event planners start out planning smaller events, such as meetings and forums, for small organizations.
 Administrative assistants, for example, may assume meeting planning responsibilities in addition to their normal duties.
 You also may enter the field in related occupations, such as catering coordinator positions, to build experience and advance to a planner role.

 Become familiar with common computer programs.
 Event planners must have skill with multitasking and organizing large amounts of information and tasks.
 Project management software, as well as spreadsheet and database software, may be helpful in keeping you organized and on track with planning duties.

 Join a professional organization.
 If you wish to advance in the field of event planning, joining a professional organization, such as Meeting Professionals International (MPI), may be beneficial.
 Members of these organizations may find advantages such as networking opportunities, job search resources and webinars.

 Step 3: Obtain Certification

-Event planning certification designations may help candidates stand out to potential employers.
+Event planning certification designations may help you stand out to potential employers.
 The content in certification exams can vary according to event planning areas.
 One option is the Certified Meeting Professional (CMP) designation exam.
 The CMP credential is available to convention, meeting and exhibition event planners.
-Prior to taking the certification exam, event planners must prove eligibility; three years of experience and recent employment in the field are necessary, as well as earning continuing education credits.
+Prior to taking the certification exam, you must prove eligibility; three years of experience and recent employment in the field are necessary, as well as earning continuing education credits.